Changissnz/nu_merchant_principal/README.md

 from the beginning of lack of expectation towards the certainty that a noted element of the cycle will occur some increments of time later, due to the occurrence of an element that the cycle passed at a previous point in time.
+The cycle could alter its appearance to include additional elements.
+But the observer would conserve their initial memory of the cycle, with the head and some number of checkpoints, so as to ignore what additional elements are added from one iteration to the next.
+Then the hypnotizer has accomplished the objective of fixing the observer's cognition to those elements of their initial memory.